Appcues Onboarding Checklist – Are They Worth It? [3 Alternatives]

 Toggle through the top menu back and forth if needed for easy setup.

-After you’ve named your checklist, you can now set up your theme and brand fonts.
+After you’ve named your checklist, you can now set up its title and start adding tasks to it.

 You can include your own icon, such as an avatar to create a more personalized experience for your users.